The Amazing Gallbladder

 1. Junk food

-That would include breads, pasta, sodas, crackers, biscuits, waffles, and pancakes.
+That would include bread, pasta, sodas, crackers, biscuits, waffles, and pancakes.
 All those wonderful foods.

 2. Fatty foods

 Grains are just as hard on the gallbladder as heavy fats.
-Refined grains in the form of breads, pasta, cereals, etc. combine with protein as in hamburger with bun, or breaded meats or pancakes with eggs more than doubles the insulin response creating additional stress on the gallbladder.
+Refined grains in the form of bread, pasta, cereals, etc. combined with protein as in hamburger with bun, or breaded meats or pancakes with eggs more than doubles the insulin response, creating additional stress on the gallbladder.